Eset Kotibaruli

+Eset Kotibaruli (Есет Көтібарұлы, Eset Kötıbarūly) (1803–1889), sometimes Izzat (or Izzet) Kutebar, was the leader of the wars against Khiva and Kokand khanates, the head of an anti-colonial uprising and the leader of the national liberation movement of Kazakhs.
+He was a Kazakh rebel and guerrilla leader who was active from the 1820s to 1858.
+He first robbed the Bukhara caravan in 1822, and was at his height as a raider and scourge of the Russian invaders in the 1840s.
+They eventually persuaded him to suspend his activities and rewarded him with a gold medal, but he rebelled again in the early 1850s.
+He was captured in 1854, but he either escaped or was released.

 Origin

-Eset batyr is originally from Shekty-Kabak subdivision of Alimuli tribe of the Lesser Horde.
+Eset Batyr was originally from Shekty-Kabak subdivision of Alimuli tribe of the Lesser Horde.
 This tribe had nomadic style of life on the territory of modern Aktobe Province of Kazakhstan and Orenburg province of the Russian Federation, as well as between the Ural(Zhaik) and Volga rivers.
 Eset Batyr was born in 1803 near the Lake Shalkar in Kazakhstan in the family of famous judge and leader Kotibar.

 Anti-Khiva uprising

 Kazakhs of Lesser Horde constantly conflicted with Khiva troops due to aggressive attacks into the territory of the Kazakh Steppe by the Khiva Kingdom.
 Eset Batyr led a large army of Kazakhs and defeated the aggression of Khiva.
 Eset Batyr also successfully defended his ancestral lands against Kokand Khanate's aggression.